 Remedy

-FCA Canada will notify owners by mail and instruct you to take your vehicle to a dealer to update the radio software.
+Toyota will notify owners by mail and advise you to take your vehicle to a dealership to update the acoustic vehicle alerting system (AVAS) software.

 Safety Risk